 Most fall semesters, we train up to 20 students to become Learning Assistants in the classroom by offering a full unit course titled Adult Personal and Cognitive Development: Implications for Instruction (PSY 305).
 These Learning Assistants are placed in gateway classes to assist students as they begin the transition to self-regulated learning.
 They provide students with sound meta-cognitive practices and strategic learning skills for the specific course.
 In addition, we offer first-year students Transition Workshops.
-These are conducted in the evening by peer Transition Mentors and include such topics as time management, critical reading, test preparation, memory strategies, computer skills, and motivation.
+These are conducted in the evening by peer Transition Mentors and include such topics as time management, critical reading, test preparation, note-taking skills memory strategies, and self-motivation.